-If you’re looking for a desk conversion instead of a full desk and you’re over 6’5″ then this will be your best option as long as you can fit it in your budget.
+If you’re looking for a desk conversion instead of a full desk and you’re over 6’5″ then this will be your best option if you can fit it in your budget.

 Other Potential Options

-Other desks that surpass the 50-inch mark that didn’t make the list include:
+Other desks that are tall or even surpass the 50-inch mark that didn’t make the list include: